 Many young couples tend to overlook the cost of raising a child until he or she is ready to venture out to the world on their own.
 If you do choose to get pregnant at this age, here are some first year financial aspects that you should consider:

 |Ultrasound||$80 to $150|

 |Pap smear||$40 to $80|

 |One Year of Childcare||$9,000|

 In the first year, a couple may spend over $20,000 on a combination of prenatal and postnatal appointments, any tests run, labour and delivery and all of the items needed for the child.
 Additionally, middle income families spend $233,610 to raise the child to age 17 years old.

 If you think that you both still need time to reassess your finances, contraceptives such as birth control pills is an option in Singapore and is highly recommended for women aged under 35 years old.
 It is 91% effective, and if taken regularly, it can help you prevent unwanted pregnancy and have some positive and negative effects.

 You will need to get a prescription from a general practitioner or a gynaecologist.
 The three most common brands used in Singapore are Yasmin, Yaz and Diane-35.
 They range from $25 to $40 for a month’s supply.
 The cheapest is Diane-35, while Yasmin is the priciest.

 Do note that the chance of blood clots, stroke or even heart attack increases with your age and how heavily you smoke.

-A woman’s fertility begins to decline beginning in her 30s, with a more significant decline after the age of 35.
+A woman’s fertility begins to decline in her 30s, with a more significant decline after age 35.
 Each month, there’s only a 20 per cent chance of pregnancy for a woman in her 30s.